 The Open Energy project is one of two finalists in competition with Siemens to secure substantial investment for the project in 2021.

 MEDA Phase 1 was primarily a research phase.
 We spoke to over 200 individuals, via webinars and 1-2-1 interviews, to find out what modernising the energy data system meant to them.

 Our research found that the energy data ecosystem is a detailed web of information that is only going to increase in complexity as the system becomes digitalised and data-driven.
 Interviewees from Phase 1 expressed the need for a clear roadmap to transition from a fragmented data landscape to a robust, decentralised, federated data infrastructure.
 They also believe that “there can be no single platform for all data and use-cases” and “there will be significant barriers to adoption around the centralisation of commercial data”.

 Find out more about the background to this work.

-We are currently delivering a three-month programme of deep engagement with stakeholders across the energy sector, which is due to be completed in November 2020.
+We delivered a three-month programme of deep engagement with stakeholders across the energy sector, which was completed in November 2020.

 We believe that industry engagement is critical to success, which is why we have taken this collaborative approach.
 Understanding and answering the user's needs is what makes our approach different.